 We tested both boards in particular with the Gong Allvator Rise XL foil.
 This foil fits perfectly with the character of the board.
 We have experienced the foil as friendly, relatively stable and not really very fast.
 Want to know more about the Gong Allvator Rise XL foil?
 Soon there will be a comprehensive review on this wingfoil.

 The Gong Allvator Rise XL (front wing of 2100 cm2) fits best with the Gong Zuma 6’9″.
 For the Gong Zuma 6’3″ we think the L (front wing 1,900 cm2) fits better.
 We expect the smaller version to feel a bit more playful and give less (unnecessary) lift to this smaller board.

 Long mast is fine

 The Gong wingfoil Allvator Rise has a mast of 90 cm long.
 Although you have to go a little deeper into the water before you can sail away, we like a long mast.
-It literally gives you more space between hitting the water and getting out of the water from the foil.
-Unfortunately, too much weight cutting has been looked at because we don’t think the mast is rigid enough.
-This makes it feel a bit wobbly in the water and during foiling you also feel more instability when there are waves.
+It literally gives you more space between hitting the water and getting the wingfoil out of the water.
+Unfortunately, too much attention has been paid to weight savings because we do not find the mast stiff enough.
+This makes it feel a bit wobbly in the water and during wingfoiling you also feel more instability when there are waves.

 If you want to start for little money and don’t set too high demands on the material and performance then the Gong Zuma is a great choice.
 Our advice is to choose a board as small as possible, which suits your weight.
 Too big a board quickly comes at the expense of the fun we have noticed.